thiagofigcosta/OS-X-ACPI-Battery-Driver/README.md

 ### Change Log:

+2017-04-28 v1.70.3

+- Add quick polling for the first 10 seconds of startup for the case the EC/ACPI does not respond correctly at startup.
+This quick poll will be cancelled once a battery status is succesfully acquired, or after the 10 seconds.

 2016-11-18 v1.70.2

 - Fix problem where incorrect _BST code returns status of "discharging" when at full charge, AC adapter still plugged in.